directvt/vtm/doc/architecture.md

 ## Remote Access

-In general, the server and client host platforms may be different.
+In general, the server and client platforms may be different.

 When DirectVT mode is enabled, all keyboard, mouse and other input events are transmitted between hosts in binary form.